16 Nov TIO NYC+: DEI & More on Display!

 “Ravishing,” raved The New York Times.

-So if you are ravenous for a show that checks off all the boxes – smart, stunning, educational – then don’t miss “Eight Decade.”
+So if you are ravenous for a show that checks off all the boxes – smart, stunning, educational – then don’t miss “Eight Decades.”
 The exhibition offers up a a rich, robust menu of aesthetic curiosities that simplifies ancient mysteries in the interest of underlining and intensifying what have been largely hidden meanings.
 The result: lucky viewers get to embrace all things elemental to the cultures on display.

 We learn about the magical and ancient art practices and the deep cultural significance of the Yolŋu people’s bark paintings.
 Many have also noted the exhibition’s focus on connecting individuals and their clan to the land and cosmos through sacred designs.
-The minimal but evident essential beauty and complexity of the bark paintings, with their intricate patterns and vibrant colors, is simply breathtaking.
+The minimal but essential beauty and complexity of the bark paintings, with their intricate patterns and vibrant colors, is simply breathtaking.
 What’s more much of the curatorial work was done by the 16 Yolŋu artists themselves, people of northeastern Arnhem Land, Australia, a group known for miny’tji or sacred clan designs intended to evoke and connect individuals and clan with land and the cosmos.

 This collaboration with Asia Society ensures the respectful presentation of indigenous art and culture.